Auto-Stitching and Mosaicing

 Although the results after feature matching look very good, we see that it is still not good enough.
 There are still many point pairings that do not match, and had we used this point pairing for homography calculation, it would be disasterous.

 With RANSAC, we loop through a set number of iterations (here I used 1000).
-Each iteration, we pick 4 point corresepondences, calculate a homograrphy from these 4 points, and then calculate the number of inliers, i.e. the number of corresponding points between the two images that are within a set distance tolerance after the calculated homography.
-After the 1000 iterations, we choose the homography and the corresponding set of inliers, with the greatest number of inliers.
+Each iteration, we pick 4 point corresepondences, calculate a homograrphy from these 4 points, and then calculate the number of inliers, i.e. the number of corresponding points between the

 Point correspondences are as follows, after RANSAC